All Products

 Document Center

-Data Transmission Service:Data formats in a message queue
+Data Transmission Service:Data storage formats in message queues

-Data Transmission Service (DTS) lets you select a storage format for data that you synchronize or migrate to a message queue, such as Kafka or RocketMQ.
-This topic describes the available data formats to help you parse the data.
+Data Transmission Service (DTS) enables you to select a storage format when you synchronize or migrate data to a message queue, such as Kafka or RocketMQ.
+This topic describes the data formats to help you parse the data.

-• DTS Avro: A data serialization format used to convert data structures or objects for storage and transmission.
+• DTS Avro: A data serialization format that converts data structures or objects into a format that is easy to store or transmit.

-• Shareplex Json: The data format used when the data replication software SharePlex reads data from a source database and writes the data to a message queue.
+• Shareplex Json: When the data replication software SharePlex reads data from a source database and writes the data to a message queue, the data is stored in Shareplex Json format.

-• Canal Json: The data format used when Canal parses incremental database logs and transmits the incremental data to a message queue.
+• Canal Json: Canal parses incremental logs from a database and transmits the incremental data to a message queue.
+The data is stored in Canal Json format.

 DTS Avro

-You can parse the data based on the DTS Avro schema definition.
+You must parse the data based on the DTS Avro schema definition.
 For more information, see DTS Avro schema definition and DTS Avro deserialization example.

 Note

-In the DTS Avro format, Data Definition Language (DDL) statements are of the string type.
+In DTS Avro format, DDL statements are of the String type.

 Shareplex Json